maartenpaauw/model-states-for-filament-docs/README.md

     ->inline();
 ```

-When using the `StateToggleButtons` component, this plug-in will automatically list all states using their generated
+When utilizing the `StateToggleButtons` component, this plug-in will automatically list all states using their generated
 class name label.
-If you want to have a custom label, you can implement the `HasLabel` interface.
+If you desire a custom label, you can implement the `HasLabel` interface.

 Because the `StateToggleButtons` is based on the `ToggleButtons` component, all the familiar `ToggleButtons` modifiers
-can be used (e.g. `inline()`).
+can be used (e.g., `inline()`).

 > [!TIP]
-> More information about toggle buttons can be found on the official
+> For more information about toggle buttons, refer to the official
 > Filament [documentation](https://filamentphp.com/docs/3.x/forms/fields/toggle-buttons).

 ### State Action

-The `StateAction` component will let you transition a state to another valid state.
+The `StateAction` component allows you to transition a state to another valid state.
 Basic transitions will only show a
-confirmation dialogue, while advanced state transitions display an additional form before the transition can be done.
+confirmation dialogue, while advanced state transitions display an additional form before the transition can be
+performed.

 ![Model states for Filament - State Action](https://raw.githubusercontent.com/maartenpaauw/model-states-for-filament-docs/main/assets/images/model-states-for-filament-state-action.png "State Action")